GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Don’t behave with cold manners.
+> 🥠 We don’t know the future, but here’s a cookie.

 ### Our Tech Stack